The project aims to improve the methods for selecting sperm and embryos and increase the chance of pregnancy and live-born children.

 Artificial intelligence (AI) methods are more and more accepted as an important tool in medicine and are especially suitable to obtain information from images.

-Videos of spermatozoa, prior to selection for injection into the oocyte by the ICSI method, are presently being analyzed and will thereafter be related to reproductive outcomes.
 The results will be used to make a tool for fertility clinics to assist in clinical decisions.